-Subsequent Events: Management has evaluated subsequent events through May 20, 2015, which is the date the financial statements were available to be issued.
+Subsequent Events: Management has evaluated subsequent events through the date of the Independent Auditor's Report, which is the date the financial statements were available to be issued.
 In management's opinion, no other events have occurred from the statement of financial position date through that date that would impact the financial statements.